SnailDragon/ProcessingProjects/README.md

 Star Trails - Animation imitating the style produced when photos are taken of stars throughout the night using long exposures, rotating forever.
 Video: https://youtu.be/_aBD7zjS9sc

 Too Many Orbits - same as Wonky Orbits but with more circles orbiting each circle.
 Video: https://youtu.be/YoZxNnHlHOU and https://youtu.be/koUqfKm1EHA (with tracing enabled)

+Tunnel Falling - should look like you are falling down a tunnel - doesn't - unfinished

 Vector Field - A vector field with each vector rotating at a speed based on where it is in the field.
 Video: https://youtu.be/t-w4YcIibU4